 Banner Life — Banner Life is a great company for a variety of reasons.

-I’d recommend them for most any life insurance applicant.
+I’d recommend them for almost any life insurance applicant.

-More favorable rates for people with higher cholesterol ratios is a nice bonus.
+More favorable rates for people with higher cholesterol ratios are a nice bonus.

 ING Reliastar — I like ING Reliastar’s approach because men and women have different criteria for cholesterol ratings.